 Welcome to the website of Donna Maurer, Ph.D.!
 I am a sociologist who has been providing editing services for social scientists as a freelancer since 2000.
 I specialize in journal article editing, though I also sometimes edit book projects, grant and tenure materials, and other academic documents.
 I am not editing theses or dissertations at this time (nor do I work with students in general), and I usually do not edit projects in psychology or clinical social work.
 I mostly edit sociology journal articles.
 I also do light-editing projects in economics and finance.

-If you are looking for editing assistance, I suggest that you check out the networks of academic editors at http://www.editing-writing.com and http://www.cambridge-editors.org/.
+If you are a grad student looking for editing assistance, I suggest that you check out the networks of academic editors at http://www.editing-writing.com and http://www.cambridge-editors.org/.
 (This is not an endorsement of these services -- they are just useful sites for checking out and evaluating the services of a variety of academic editors.)

 Also, I often receive emails from individuals seeking to become freelance editors.
 For many years I have been giving people advice, but due to time constraints I can no longer do so.
 If you are looking for info on becoming a freelance editor, I suggest that you check out the Editorial Freelancers Association (http://www.the-efa.org/).
 Again, this is not an endorsement, just a suggestion for a potentially useful resource.